createwithrani/superlist/CONTRIBUTING.md

-# Contributing to Superlist Block
+# Contributing to Super List Block

 Thank you for considering contributing to the Superlist Block project!
 We welcome contributions of all kinds, including bug fixes, feature development, documentation improvements, and more.